-Historian, psychoanalyst, and psychiatrist George Makari is the author of Soul Machine: The Invention of the Modern Mind, which The Wall Street Journal called "brilliant" and "essential reading."
-His first book, the widely acclaimed Revolution in Mind: The Creation of Psychoanalysis, received the Gradiva Prize and the Hartmann Award, and was called the best history of its kind by Harold Bloom.
-His essays have won numerous honors and have appeared in The New York Times, The Boston Globe, Time, and the Lancet.
+Historian, psychoanalyst, and psychiatrist George Makari is the author of the forthcoming Of Fear and Strangers: A History of Xenophobia to be published in September of 2021.
+He is also the author of Soul Machine: The Invention of the Modern Mind, a 2015 Guardian Best Book of the Year that The Wall Street Journal called "essential reading," and the widely acclaimed Revolution in Mind: The Creation of Psychoanalysis, which Harold Bloom called by far the best history of its kind.
+His essays have won numerous honors and have appeared in The New York Times, the Los Angeles Review of Books, The Boston Globe, Cabinet, Time, and the Lancet.

-Director of the DeWitt Wallace Institute for the History of Psychiatry, Dr. Makari is Professor of Psychiatry at Weill Cornell Medical College and Adjunct Professor at both Rockefeller University and the Columbia University Center for Psychoanalytic Training and Research.
+Director of the DeWitt Wallace Institute of Psychiatry: History, Policy, and the Arts, Dr. Makari is Professor of Psychiatry at Weill Cornell Medical College and Adjunct Professor at both Rockefeller University and the Columbia University Center for Psychoanalytic Training and Research.
 He attended Brown University, Cornell University Medical College, and the Columbia Psychoanalytic Center.
 He lives with his family in New York City.